All of Those ‘Hysterical’ Women Were Right

 The same charade repeated itself when Trump nominated Amy Coney Barrett, a religious conservative and formerly outspoken abortion opponent, to replace the liberal lion Ruth Bader Ginsburg.
 Barrett very carefully answered a question about Roe during her confirmation hearings.
 “All nominees are united in their belief that what they think about a precedent should not bear on how they decide cases,” she told senators.

 Senator Lisa Murkowski of Alaska, a supposed pro-abortion-rights moderate Republican in the same vein as Collins, told reporters that she did not believe Barrett would ever overturn Roe.
-She and Collins both voted to confirm Barrett in the middle of Trump’s reelection campaign.
+She voted to confirm Barrett in the middle of Trump’s reelection campaign.
 And then Trump himself—despite having promised in 2016 to nominate only anti-abortion judges—flatly denied in a debate with then-candidate Joe Biden that Roe was on the ballot.

 “You don’t know what’s on the ballot.
 Why is it on the ballot?”
 Trump asked Biden in an exchange about Roe.